charliewynn/charliewynn.github.io/_posts/2020-12-3-welder-wire-feeder-fix.md

 The fuse blew as well as one of the traces on the board.
 Here I replaced one of the traces but as I replaced traces others blew.
 ![Replaced Trace](../assets/welder/photo-8.jpeg)

 Unfortunately the welder is too cheap to be worth spending time and money to fix it properly.
-The welder I was about to buy as a replacement is $600.
-So it *is* worth the time to try to get a stop-gap fix is place.
+The welder I was about to buy as a replacement is $500 ([link](https://www.amazon.com/dp/B009X43F38/ref=pe_825000_114212990_TE_FOCE_n_id)).
+So it _is_ worth the time to try to get a stop-gap fix is place.

 ---